saeidmoini/CallCenter-Panel/README.md

 - Backend CORS allowlist is controlled via `CORS_ORIGINS` in `.env` (JSON array).
 Default allows localhost ports 5173/80 for the Vite dev server.
 Add your deployed frontend domain when hosting.

 ## Migrations (Alembic)
-- Alembic scaffold with initial revision `0001_initial` lives in `backend/alembic/`.
+- Alembic scaffold with revisions under `backend/alembic/` (initial `0001_initial`, plus `0002_roles_agents_and_statuses` for roles/agent fields, new statuses, and call message storage).
 Tables also auto-create on startup via `Base.metadata.create_all` for local/dev, but for deployments run migrations:
   ```bash
   cd backend
   # ensure DATABASE_URL is set (e.g., via .env)